 5. Pale Pink

 Yes, pastels can live in a kitchen, too.
-Pale, whispery pinks look fantastic on the walls, backsplash, or even the cabinets.
+Pale, whispery pinks look fantastic on the walls, backsplash, or even the upper cabinets.
 It's not as intense as love-it-or-hate-it millennial pink — it's definitely a more sophisticated, ageless take on the hue.
 And you can always temper it with another color, like dark green, à la this dreamy minimalist kitchen design.

 6. Vibrant Yellow

-When Pantone released its gray-hued Color of the Year, the company released an additional pick: Illuminating, the brightest shade of canary yellow we've ever seen.
+When Pantone released its gray-hued Color of the Year, the company shared an additional pick: Illuminating, the brightest shade of canary yellow we've ever seen.
 Yes, it was a surprise, but it seems to be the perfect response to a year filled with less-than-happy moments.
 You can either go all-in with this hue or include it as part of a broader color scheme.
 For example, this maximalist kitchen has perfected the look with yellow cabinets, warm accents, stainless steel appliances, and lush greenery.